Daytime Cruises from Festival Pier

 Thames River Sightseeing Routes

-From Saturday 22nd May we will be operating 7 days a week.
-We will be operating one route calling at Westminster Pier, Embankment Pier, Festival Pier, Bankside Pier, Tower Bridge Quay (St. Katharine Pier) & Greenwich Pier.
+We are currently operating 7-days a week calling at Westminster Pier, Embankment Pier, Festival Pier, Bankside Pier, Tower Bridge Quay & Greenwich Pier.
 Unfortunately we are unable to offer our cruises to the Thames Barrier this year.

 Evening Cruises from Festival Pier